-In addition, the Company has invested in fixed-time deposits with an original maturity of more than three months that are described in Note 8.
+In addition to these instruments, as of December 31, 2014, the company has other time deposits which matured more than three months from their acquisition, which are presented in Note 8.

 b.
 Details by type of currency

 Cash and cash equivalents, organized by type of currency, considering the effect of derivatives are detailed as follows: